asad-mahmood1/LMDSX/Lab 2/README.md

 ### Step 6.
 In the files pane in the lower right of the RStudio IDE, click `Lab-2`.
 > <img src="https://s10.postimg.org/81zymq009/Lab_2_Files_Pane.png"/>

 ### Step 7.
 Click the `connection.R` file and fill in your DB2 Warehouse connection details.
 You can find these from one of the previous labs.
-Don't forget to set data.table to 'SUPPLYCHAIN'.
 Save the file.
 > <img src="https://s10.postimg.org/cnw2v2t95/connection.R_screenshot.png"/>

 ### Step 8.
 Click the `dashConnectAndInteractInR.R` file in the files pane in the lower right of the RStudio IDE and run the cells in sequence from top to bottom in the notebook using the `Run current chunk` (green triangle) button in the top right of each cell.